-I was going to do this video inside but it’s such a beautiful day so I headed outside and I’m going to do this video for you.
-Its late fall here so we’re getting fewer and fewer of these beautiful sunny days.
+I was going to do this video inside but it’s a beautiful day, so I headed outside to do this video for you.
+Its late fall here, so we’re getting fewer and fewer of these beautiful sunny days.

 CLICK HERE to watch the YouTube video.

-Now what I wanted to go through in this video was the question I got on my Exercises for Injuries Facebook fan page.
-It was from Mike and his question was:
+Now, in this video I wanted to go through a question I received on my Exercises for Injuries Facebook fan page from Mike.
+His question was:

 “What can I do for rounded shoulders?”.

-He works in an office and he has noticed that his shoulders have rounded with time and he is wondering what are some exercises that he can do at work while sitting at the desk in order to counteract that rounded shoulders.
+He works in an office daily, and he has noticed that his shoulders have rounded over time.
+He was wondering what exercises he could do at work while sitting at his desk to counteract those rounded shoulders.

-What you are going to do is you are not rounded out or collapsed, you are nice and tall.
-What I’m doing is opening up my collar bones, relaxing, nice and tall and opening up.
-I am working on those muscles around shoulder blade and mid back.
-What I am looking at is a light stretch in the front of the chest so working on stretching the front of the chest and also strengthen the mid back area.
+What you are going to do is ensure that you are not rounded out or collapsed while sitting.
+Rather, focus on sitting nice and tall.
+I’m opening up my collarbones, relaxing my shoulders, and sitting nice and tall while opening up my chest.
+I am working on those muscles around the shoulder blades and mid back.
+I am looking for a light stretch in the front of the chest, so working on stretching the front of the chest and strengthening the mid back area.

-Because with the rounded shoulders what oftentimes ends up happening is there’s tightness in the front of the chest that rounds the shoulders and also there is weakness in those scapular muscles or shoulder blade muscles, the mid back muscles, and the thoracic extensors which are the muscles in the mid back that extend the spine.
+With rounded shoulders, what often ends up happening is not only tightness in the front of the chest that rounds the shoulders, but also weakness in the scapular muscles or shoulder blade muscles, the mid back muscles, and the thoracic extensors, which are the muscles in the mid back that extend the spine.

-You need to work all three of those by sitting nice and upright.
-Working on those thoracic extensors by opening up the collarbone or stretching the front but then we are also working on the shoulder blade muscles and the mid back muscles.
-I want to start off with this one and I’m going to do it with a 5 second hold and then relaxing.
-And then again, I’m going into a 5 second hold.
-After that 5 second hold becomes comfortable, I can progress to a 10 second hold then a 15 second hold and then a 20 second hold.
+You need to work all three of those by sitting tall and upright, keeping your head, shoulders and hips in good alignment.
+Work on those thoracic extensors by opening up your collarbones or stretching the front of your chest, but also work on the shoulder blade muscles and the mid back muscles.
+Start off with this one, holding for 5 seconds, then relaxing.
+After that 5 second hold becomes too comfortable, progress to a 10 second hold, then a 15 second hold, and then a 20 second hold.

-Before you get to the mid back tightener, open up the collar bone from the front and from the side it’s just this nice and upright and then I’m going to open up the shoulder blades holding it for 5 seconds.
-Relax, nice and tall, opening up, and then relax again.
+Before you get to the mid back tightener, open up your collarbones from the front and from the side.
+It’s just this nice upright hold, opening up the shoulder blades and holding for 5 seconds.
+Relax, nice and tall, opening up, then relax again.

 Opening up the collar bone (Side view)